 'Just Start' is a saying that we use all the time and what we are committed to helping you do.
 To 'Just Start' is an acknowledgement that there is important work to do and doing it won't be perfect at first, but doing something good is better than doing nothing.
 We want to help give you the insight, tools, and confidence to 'Just Start' creating and implementing your own EPIC program that is based on our key elements, but works for your own institutional and community context.

-Becoming a member of the EPIC-Network means adopting and adapting the EPIC Framework and there are four primary ways to learn how to apply the EPIC Framework to your institutional and community context.
-Some existing programs have launched successfully after attending the national or a regional workshop, while others benefitted from site visits and limited duration technical assistance.
-Our goal is to help you launch quickly and successfully and then have you help share successes and stumbles so that everyone's work is better and more impactful for communities, students, and society.
+Becoming a member of the EPIC-Network means adopting and adapting the EPIC Model to your institutional and community context.
+We offer four ways you can learn to do so.
+Some existing programs have launched successfully after attending our annual conference or one of our regional workshops, while others benefit from site visits and limited duration technical assistance.
+Our goal is to help you launch quickly and successfully and then have you help share successes and stumbles with the network so everyone is improving their impact for our communities, students, and society.

-Site Visits: Two-day site visits to a university and surrounding community have been effectively used in several instances to help build university support for this new model from the President to the student level, but with special focus on speaking with the Dean level and helping the future program coordinators organize effectively.
-In addition, site visits tend to also include meetings with potential community partners to help explain the framework and how to be effective partners.
-These site visits have frequently led to significant program revenue in the first year (e.g. $100,000 by the University of Tennessee).
+Two-day site visits to a university and surrounding community can be an effective way to build university support for this new model from the President to the student level, but with special focus on speaking with the Dean level, with faculty, and helping likely future program coordinators organize effectively.
+Site visits can also include meetings with potential community partners to help explain the model and how to be effective partners.
+Site visits frequently lead to significant program revenue in the first year (e.g. $150,000 by the University of California, Irvine).

 Individual and Group Remote Technical Assistance

 Universities (or communities) can also contract with us if they want additional technical assistance as they are figuring out how to organize and eventually launch a pilot year program.
 This assistance can come in the form of ad hoc phone calls and emails to pre-scheduled conference calls.

 EPIC-N has several trainers available.
 For information on customized training, please contact us at firstname.lastname@example.org.